-- 1) If the AOC developed a list of EMVNT vendors, the costs could be managed within existing resources. - 2) If the AOC contracted with an EMVNT vendor, a Request for Proposal (RFP) process would be required.
+For purposes of this analysis, and to ensure an efficient and standard level of EMVNT deployment, the AOC assumes that two regional contracts would be procured.
+If the AOC contracted with an EMVNT vendor, a Request for Proposal (RFP) process would be required.
 The AOC would need to execute a master contract with more than one vendor that would be made available to the courts.
 This would likely require regional contracts for courts in Eastern or Western Washington.
 The AOC would require 1.0 FTE Contract Specialist (Range 59) for six months to manage the RFP process, and implement the program.
 Cost would be estimated at \$47,596.